corsonknowles/SoloAsana/docs/DEVELOPMENT_README.md

   ProjectsNav

-* sample-state.md
-* schema.md
-* Create a docs/wireframes folder to hold wireframe images.

-Domain: soloasana.com

-Minimum Viable Product

-SoloAsana is a tribute to the amazing task management platform Asana.
-It provides a complete personal task management system, including tasks with due dates and the amazing interface that makes Asana great (hit Enter to submit task and start a new one, use Keyboard shortcuts, drag and drop).

-# Wireframes

-Login
-Main Task View
-Detail Task View

-# React Components

-component-hierarchy.md
-In addition to the wireframes, you should diagram a tree indicating your application's overall component structure.

-Discuss how you will nest your components.
-If components will need containers, indicate what state and dispatch props they will need.
-For presentational components, discuss what props and state they will need.
+Indicate what state and dispatch props each component uses.
+For presentational components, indicate the props and state they will use.

-Map out your React Routes with their respective components and paths.
+Map React Routes with their respective components and paths.

-See the sample project proposal for an example of this.

-Sample State
+# Sample State

 sample-state.md

-Create a basic illustration of your state shape.
-Think about what information you need to store for your app to work, and how best to organize it to minimize duplication and maximize ease of access.
+Using normalized state shape, organized to minimize duplication and maximize ease of access:

 {
     tasks : {